 - Increasing awareness, education and support for the LGBTQ+ community living with Parkinson's in Golden Valley, MN

 Foundation programs and initiatives continue to expand engagement, outreach and resources to incorporate and engage populations of focus in the PD community including Care Partner Summit, PD Health @ Home, Moving Day and community-based programs.

-Our events, publications, podcast, website and other resources have significantly expanded, with resources in Mandarin, podcasts that engage the Black community and Spanish-speaking Helpline specialists.
+The Foundation's events, publications, podcast, website and other resources have significantly expanded, with resources in Mandarin, a dedicated Spanish-language section of Parkinson.org, podcast episodes engaging various population groups and Spanish-speaking Helpline specialists.